Janowoj/media/README.md

 Options for handling updated data:

 1. Take the newly-created album from the resplnse and add it to the list of albums in the Redux store.

+## upside:

+- only one request to the API server

+## downside:

+- all code becomes more complex
+- response might not contain all of the data that we need

 2. After creating a new album, make a second request to get all albums for that user.

+## upside:

+- easier to picture data flow n the app
+- response will contain all of the data that we need

+## downside:

+- two requests to the API server

+# Automatic data refetching using 'tag' system

+RTK deduplicates requests by default.
+If we make the same request twice, the second request is not going to be made.

+Why is this occuring?

+Inside index.js in the store folder we are going to get access into the store and print out the state object:

+window.store = store;

+After executing query by expanding user and calling another store.getState() inside queries we can see a KEY value pair.
+RTK took the name of our ENDPOINT and the ARGUMENT provided in and merged them into a single STRING.